facebookresearch/dynabench/docs/owners.md

 5. `perf_metric`: This is the metric that is used to evaluate the performance of an uploaded model.
 There are six to choose from: `macro_f1`, `squad_f1`, `accuracy`, `bleu`, `sp_bleu`, `vqa_accuracy`.
 They all require `reference_name` as a constructor arg, which specifies which model output to use to compute the score.
 The score is computed by comparing the model output keyed by `reference_name` with the gold output keyed by `reference_name` in an uploaded dataset.
 If you are using `squad_f1`, `accuracy`, or `vqa` accuracy, you have the option of uploading datasets with a list of candidates keyed by `reference_name` instead of just one.
 For example:

     ```
-    Model output for an example: {“answer”: “the sky is blue”}
+    Model output for an example: {"answer": "the sky is blue"}
-    Example in the dataset: {“question”: “What color is the sky?”, “answer”: [“the sky is blue”, “the sky is light blue”, “the sky is cerulean”]}
+    Example in the dataset: {"question": "What color is the sky?", "answer": ["the sky is blue", "the sky is light blue", "the sky is cerulean"]}
     ```

 6. `delta_metrics`: A delta metric returns the value that the perf metric would return, if it was run on a perturbed version of the dataset.
 There are two to choose from: `fairness` and `robustness`; neither require any constructor_args.
 If you select either of these delta_metrics, then any datasets that you upload for your task must be accompanied by the corresponding perturbed versions.
 We have released the tools that we use for perturbing Hate Speech, Question Answering, Natural Language Inference, and Sentiment Analysis datasets in the `evaluation/scripts` directory.